Dragon8029/100-days-of-code/Attempt5.md

 Continued working on my project.
 Attempting to style an HTML table, and thinking that I may need to layout my project a little differently to work the way I want it to.

 ---

+## D46:
+*Apr 9, 2019*

+Still working on my project.
+Added some more form data and connected it to the database and table.
+Still have a long way to go, but liking the way it's working so far.